microsoft/AutonomousDrivingCookbook/DistributedRL/README.md

 This tutorial has been designed to run on Azure Batch using NV6 machines.
 Training times and charges vary depending on the number of machines that are spun up.
 Using a cluster size of 4 (i.e. 3 agent nodes and 1 parameter server node), the model took 3 days to train from scratch.
 Using transfer learning, the model trained in 6 hours.
 Using a large cluster size will result in a decreased training time, but will also incur additional charges.

-For demonstration purposes, the model can be trained on a single machine (see instructions below).
+For demonstration purposes, the model can also be trained on a single machine (see instructions below).
 The model can take up to 5 days to train from scratch, but can train in a few hours using transfer learning.
-To train the model locally, a machine that contains a GPU is required.
+To train the model locally, a machine with a GPU is required.

 Running the final trained model requires a GPU.
-This can either be an on-premise development box, or an NV-Series Azure Data Science VM.
+This can either be a local machine, or an NV-Series [Azure Data Science VM](https://azure.microsoft.com/en-us/services/virtual-machines/data-science-virtual-machines/).

 ## Structure of the tutorial